 Policies and Fees

-Instruction in applied music consists of one academic hour private lesson per week and one hour of daily practice for one credit per semester.
-Advanced students with an interest in performance are encouraged to take an academic hour private lesson once a week with two hours of daily practice for two credits per semester.
+Instruction in applied music consists of one hour-long private lesson per week and one hour of daily practice for one academic credit per semester.
+Advanced students with an interest in performance are encouraged to take a private lesson once a week with two hours of daily practice for two credits per semester.
 Each course may be repeated for credit.
 Suggested repertory sheets are available for each field and level.
-No GER 6 exemptions are given for private music lessons.

 To obtain additional information about applied music lessons, students are encouraged to contact the Music Department Office at [[music]] or by phone at (757) 221-2157.

 How to Register for Lessons

-Note: If you are registering for lessons for the first time, please fill out the department's Applied Music Information Form and return the completed form to the Administrative/Scheduling Coodinator, Myra Borchardt or to the instructor directly.
+Note: If you are registering for lessons for the first time, please fill out the department's Applied Music Information Form [pdf].
+Return the completed form to the Scheduling Coordinator or to the instructor directly.
 Hard copies of the form can be obtained from the wall display opposite the door to Ewell 268.

 - If instructor permission is required, email your desired instructor.
 Include your student ID number and a sentence or two about your background (if any) in your chosen instrument, and request a space in their studio.
 If the professor has space, he or she will give you an override so that you may register for the course on Banner.
 In all cases, repertoire for the first semester will be assigned by individual student's ability.